denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e12.md

 ## Review:
-Wow! that was a long one, mostly because there was a lot of setup.
-But no worries we will make use of vault later as well.
+Wow!
+That was a long one, mostly because there was a lot of setup.
+But no worries, we will make use of vault later as well.
 Having a stable "secrets" backend, as well as an automated process for generating and signing certificates is important in a highly fluid environment.
 K8s secret storage is "ok" and (we will get into that soon) but a safer option is to store secrets in a location where they can be better encrypted and backed by a crypto device like an HSM.

 ## Clean up:
  None: we will make use of ___"Vault"___ in later exercises.